 With the Ferro rod, you’ll also get a 6-function multi-tool scraper which includes a straight edge, a serrated tinder scraper, a map scale, a small ruler, a bottle opener, and a hex wrench.
 It also comes with a military-spec 550 paracord lanyard to carry around your neck or with other gear.

 The Ferro rod in this model measures 2.5″ to 2.75″.
-At the same time, the total length (including the handle) is approximately 5 inches, so it is slightly on the smaller side, making it easier to carry around.
+At the same time, the total length (including the handle) is approximately 5 inches, so it’s slightly on the smaller side, making it easier to carry around as part of your survival gear.
 The Trad version weighs just 1.7 ounces, the Pro weighs 2.2 ounces, and the Fatty weighs 3.1 ounces.

 Swiss Safe 5-in-1 Fire Starter with Compass, Paracord, and Whistle: Best Budget Option

 With a long life of over 16,000 strikes, the Swiss Safe promises reliability and longevity with its 5/16″ thickness Ferro rod that produces sparks of 5,500 degrees Fahrenheit.
-It is constructed with a plastic handle that has some ridges for added grip, although it will likely not hold up as well over time as a wooden handle.
+It’s constructed with a plastic handle with some ridges for added grip, although it will likely not hold up over time as a wooden handle.

 As each Ferro rod weighs only 2 ounces, the Swiss Safe is easy to carry around on the trails or at the campsite.
 The Swiss Safe measures just 5 inches long, so this is also a bonus on the portability side while not being too small.